Probing Majorana Bound States via Thermoelectric Transport: Model

 \subsection{Transport in the system via edge modes}

 To understand scattering in our system, we first describe a related setup, a simple quantum Hall conductor with an Aharonov-Bohm flux.
-A localized state sensitive to flux develops around the hole while outer edge modes develop insensitive to flux.
-Since outer edge modes determine the net conductance in the system, the total conductance is insensitive to flux as scattering does not occur between the inner and outer edge modes.
-To make conductance sensitive to flux, we introduce two couplers (see Fig. 1 (b)) in the system that serves to couple the inner and outer edge modes by inducing inter-edge scattering (See Ref. \cite{colin}).
+A localized state sensitive to flux develops around the hole in the ring, while edge modes that are insensitive to flux develop on the leads.
+To couple the edge modes in the ring to the edge modes in the leads, we introduce two couplers (see Fig. 1 (b)) in the system that serves to couple the inner and outer edge modes by inducing inter-edge scattering (See Ref. \cite{colin}).
 In the case of a topological insulator (TI), the edge modes occur in pairs and have opposite spins.
 The couplers induce backscattering in all the edge modes in the ring.
 In addition to backscattering, the MBS mixes the electron edge modes with the hole edge modes via Andreev reflection \cite{nilssonMBS}.